Louisville Cardinals football: Scott Satterfield era (2018–2022)

 On December 4, 2018, Louisville hired Scott Satterfield as the program's 22nd different head coach.
 Satterfield was previously the head coach of his alma mater Appalachian State for the last 6 seasons.

 On December 5, 2022, the University of Cincinnati hired Scott Satterfield to be the program's next head coach, replacing Luke Fickell.
 Deion Branch was named interim head coach for the Cardinals bowl game against Cincinnati.

 Jeff Brohm era (2023–present)

 On December 8, 2022, Jeff Brohm was hired as Louisville's 24th head coach.
 Jeff Brohm is a Louisville native and played college football for the Cardinals from 1989 to 1993.
 Brohm was an assistant coach for Louisville from 2003 to 2008.
 Brohm returned to his alma mater after head coaching stints at Western Kentucky (2014–2016) and Purdue University (2017–2022).

 In his first season as head coach, the Cards compiled a 10–2 regular season record and Louisville's first ACC Championship berth.
+Louisville would later lose the ACC Championship 16–6 to #4 Florida State on December 2, 2023.
+The Cardinals went on to face USC in the Holiday Bowl on December 27, 2026, losing 42–28.

+Brohm steered Louisville to a 5-3 ACC standing a 9–4 overall record in 2024.
+The Cardinals 2024 record against nationally ranked opponents was mixed.
+Louisville lost 31–24 to #16 Notre Dame on September 28, 2024, and then 52–45 to #6 Miami on October 19, 2024.
+But Brohm was able to topple #1 Clemson, winning 33–21, on November 2, 2024.
+Though the Cardinals didn't repeat their 2023 ACC Championship appearance, they did defeat Washington 35–34 in the Sun Bowl on December 31, 2024.

+In 2025, Brohm's Cardinals equaled their 2024 9–4 overall standing, but wound up just 4–4 for the ACC.
+Brohm opened the season with four consecutive wins against Eastern Kentucky, James Madison, Bowling Green, and Pittsburgh.

+Then, the Cardinals suffered their first loss of the 2025 season versus #24 Virginia in a close game that ended up 30–27 after a single overtime.
+Louisville stormed back two weeks later, defeating #2 Miami 24–21 away, followed by two more decisive victories against Boston College 38–24, and Virginia Tech 28–16.

+The final weeks of the season took a turn for the worse, as Louisville lost its next three consecutive games against California 29–26 in overtime, Clemson 20–19, and SMU 38–6.
+Brohm and the Cardinals shutout Kentucky 41–0 in the Governor's Cup, ending the regular season on a high note.

+Louisville faced Toledo in the 2025 Boca Raton Bowl, winning 27–22, rounding out another respectable season.